-Previous Action Plan (Copy last semester's or last year's Action Plan section and paste it into this column): What specific changes were made based on last year's assessment results and data interpretation?
+Action Plan Copy last semester's or last year's Action Plan section and paste it into this column): What specific changes Action Plan Results: What were the results of the specific vere made based on last year's assessment results and data interpretation?
 How did you follow-up to measure improvement?
 The Action Plan should be specific, measureable, attainable, realistic, and timely (SMART).
-Action Plan Results: What were the results of the specific changes you made?
-Did these changes improve student learning and success?
-Why or why not?
-List any additional changes you will make to further address this learning outcome.